dhis2/dhis2-docs/src/user/configure-metadata.md

 8. Select a **Placement**:

-      - **Bottom - basemap**: For the Maps app, this makes the external map layer selectable as the base map (i.e. as an alternative to the DHIS2 base maps).
+      - **Bottom - basemap**: For the Maps app, this makes the external map layer selectable as the basemap (i.e. as an alternative to the DHIS2 basemaps).

-      - **Top - overlay**: For the Maps app, this allows the external map to be added from the Add Layer selection and placed anywhere above the base map.
+      - **Top - overlay**: For the Maps app, this allows the external map to be added from the Add Layer selection and placed anywhere above the basemap.

-    Note that Vector Style layers can only be added as a Basemap.
+    Note that Vector Style layers can only be added as a basemap.

 9. (Optional) Add a legend.